Skip to content

 Myth Fact

-All men have andropause symptoms Many experience few, mild, or no symptoms at all
+All men have andropause symptoms Many men experience few, mild, or no symptoms at all

-TRT makes men “young again” TRT may help specific symptoms but cannot reverse aging
+TRT makes men “young again” TRT may help some symptoms but cannot halt or reverse aging

-Supplements are safer than TRT Most supplements are unproven and less regulated
+Supplements are safer than TRT Most supplements are unproven, unregulated, and often less safe than medical TRT

-TRT always causes prostate cancer No solid evidence links TRT to new prostate cancer [PubMed]
+TRT always causes prostate cancer No compelling evidence links TRT to new prostate cancer (15371849)

 Frequently Asked Questions About Andropause